heyixiao14/heyixiao14.github.io/_pages/about.md

 # 🔥 News
 - *2024.01*: &nbsp;🎉🎉 The paper "Interpreting Deep Forest through Feature Contribution and MDI Feature Importance" is accepted by the **CCF-B** international journal ACM TKDD 2024.
+- *2023.12*: &nbsp;🎉🎉 The paper "Margin Distribution and Structural Diversity Guided Ensemble Pruning" is accepted by the **CCF-B** international journal MLJ 2024.
 - *2022.12*: &nbsp;🎉🎉 The paper "Depth is More Powerful than Width with Prediction Concatenation in Deep Forests" is accepted by the **CCF-A** international conference NeurIPS 2022 as an **Oral Representation**.

 # 📝 Publications